-Lifeguard training courses teach pool or beach lifeguards skills such as cardiopulmonary resuscitation (CPR), automated external defibrillator (AED), first aid, emergency oxygen administration, in-line stabilization, active and unconscious choking, and victim rescue.
+Lifeguard courses in Perth teach pool or beach lifeguards skills such as cardiopulmonary resuscitation (CPR), automated external defibrillator (AED), first aid, emergency oxygen administration, in-line stabilization, active and unconscious choking, and victim rescue.

 CPR course in Perth is necessary for lifeguard certification.
 It is an emergency technique that combines chest compressions with artificial ventilation.
 In a cardiac arrest caused by a drowning accident, the lifeguard must be adequately trained to address the situation.
 During mouth-to-mouth resuscitation, the lifeguard should use a pocket mask.